cube-js/cube/docs/Cube.js-Frontend/@cubejs-client-react.md

 />
 ```

-NOTE: if you need to add or remove more than one member at a time you need to use `updateQuery` prop of [QueryBuilderRenderProps](#query-builder-query-builder-render-props)
+NOTE: if you need to add or remove more than one member at a time you should use `updateQuery` prop of [QueryBuilderRenderProps](#query-builder-query-builder-render-props)
 ```js
 <QueryBuilder
   // ...